 Contact: Nathan Havasy, 703-853-8382,

-Three Chapel-sponsored Good News Clubs begin in Sept/Oct at J.B.
-Blayton, Matoaka, and Laurel Lane elementary schools.
-Small group leaders and snack coordinators needed.
+The Chapel-sponsored Good News Clubs (GNCs) at Blayton, Matoaka, and Laurel Lane elementary schools are still in need of volunteers.
+Small group leaders, teachers, and snack coordinators needed.
 Make an eternal difference in a child’s life!

 The primary focus at God’s Moving One to One is to support the collection and distribution of “larger items” such as major appliances, furniture and electronics needed by clients at Grove.
 Items will be picked up and a receipt provided for tax purposes.
 Please email what you wish to donate to Mary Morrison, , or Pamela Janaro, .
 Please also include your name, address, phone number and email.
 Thank you!